Parks & Recreation Environmental Stewardship

 Parks and Recreation staff reduced overall vehicle miles traveled by more effectively planning out their work days, using bicycles in certain locations, and teaming up with other staff when possible.
 The department has also reached the city's goal of purchasing 90 percent new vehicles that are fueled with alternative fuels.

 2011 Barb King Award

 The Parks and Recreation Department and the Water Conservation Program have a long-standing partnership, which not only helps to reduce city water use but helps show customers how they can do the same.

 Zero Waste: Recycling and Composting

-All Parks and Recreation indoor recreation facilities, offices, and shop facilities aim to be zero waste facilities complete with composting, recycling and garbage.
+All Parks and Recreation indoor recreation facilities, offices, and shop facilities are zero waste facilities complete with composting, recycling, and garbage.
 More than 25 parks facilities, the Boulder Reservoir, Flatirons Golf Course, Pleasant View Athletic Fields, and other athletic fields offer recycling on site.
-Staff is currently working to add composting to the Pearl Street Mall.

 Last Updated on Tuesday, 25 September 2012 06:29